 In short, there is no simple answer to, ‘why am I in pain?’.
 The good news is that diagnosis and targeted treatment by a healthcare professional versed in the latest pain science, combined with recommended self-management strategies, will very likely deliver pain relief and allow you to return to living a full, free and satisfying life.

-If you’d like to be free of pain and are not sure which treatment type you need, our knowledgeable client services team can help guide you towards the best possible treatment for lasting relief from injury and pain.
+If you’d like to be free of pain and are not sure which treatment type you need, Soaring Health’s knowledgeable client services team can help guide you towards the best possible treatment for lasting relief from injury and pain.